-&lt;sup>5 Art.
+8 Art.
 4b Aliens' Employment Act

-&lt;sup>6 The abandonment of the federal and state caps on the share of foreign labour came into effect in January 2014.
+9 The abandonment of the federal and state caps on the share of foreign labour came into effect in January 2014.

-&lt;sup>7 The minimum income was set at 60% of the maximum for social security contributions, i.e. 34.500 € per annum in 2011.
+10 The minimum income was set at 60% of the maximum for social security contributions, i.e. 34.500 € per annum in 2011.

-than in the former skilled worker model; this understanding led to a reform of the law in 2013, allowing the employer in Austria to apply for the card (as was the regulation for the key skills model), thereby reducing waiting periods and costs to the potential migrant, and promoting the uptake.
+This goes to show that the new system promoted skilled migrant worker inflows but not as much as one had been hoping for.
+Research into the reasons for the limited dynamics in 2013 indicated that the administrative procedures were more tedious than in the former skilled worker model; this understanding led to a reform of the law in 2013, allowing the employer in Austria to apply for the card (as was the regulation for the key skills model), thereby reducing waiting periods and costs to the potential migrant, and promoting the uptake.